12 Snakes In Rhode Island

 Written by Tracy Graham

 Rhode Island is the smallest of all the 50 states.
 It’s less than 50 miles long and only about 40 miles wide.
-And even though it’s small it has one of the longest coastlines of any state with a huge 400 miles of ocean coastline.
+Even though it’s small it has one of the longest coastlines of any state with a huge 400 miles of ocean coastline.
 The geography of Rhode Island is mixed.
 The southeast is mostly sandy beaches, marshes, and lowlands because of the proximity to the ocean.
 But the rest of the state has vast forests, hills, and lakes.
-Because of the geography of the state, the 12 types of snakes in Rhode Island are snakes that can handle a seasonal climate and prefer mostly an aquatic or forest habitat.

 Rhode Island isn’t a big state, so there aren’t a lot of native types of snakes that call Rhode Island home.
-Some of the most common snakes that you will find in Rhode Island are:
+The state’s geography supports 12 snake species and we’re talking about six of these slithering reptiles.

-Northern Water snakes are primarily aquatic, which means that they prefer being in or around water.
+Northern water snakes are semi-aquatic, which means that they prefer being in or around water.
 These snakes live in the southeast area of Rhode Island in the lowland marshes and areas near the ocean.
 They also live in the north region of the state near some of the state’s bigger rivers and lakes.
-Northern Water snakes can be light gray to dark gray, dark olive, or black and usually have dark red or red-orange markings that run all the way down the length of their body.
+Northern water snakes can be light gray to dark gray, dark olive, or black and usually have dark red or red-orange blotches down the length of their body.
 They are very curious snakes and they may approach you in the water fishing or they may approach your boat.
-However, if one approaches you don’t make any sudden moves or frighten it or it may bite.
+However, these harmless snakes won’t bother you if you don’t bother them — a quick splash will probably send it on its way.

 northern water snake in water